 What is a server?

-How can a server help your business?
+How can a dedicated server help your business?

-Do you need your own server?
+Do you need an in-house server?

 Your business server options